irenekarijadi/RF-LSTM-CEEMDAN/README.md

 According to the experimental results, the proposed method has the lowest error and has the best prediction accuracy among the benchmark methods.

 ## Percentage Improvement
-To further measure the improvement of the proposed method to other benchmarking methods, we compute The percentages of error improvement with other benchmark methods are computed in the file [! main.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/!%20main.ipynb)
+We further measure the improvement of the proposed method to other benchmarking methods.
+The percentages of error improvement with other benchmark methods are computed in the file [! main.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/!%20main.ipynb)

 ![alt text](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/Figures/PI_univdorm.PNG)